Analysis | Will Russian Bonds Default? There’s Debate About That

 • A statement by the U.S. Treasury Department on initial sanctions concerning Russian debt and the Treasury’s 2021 global sanctions review.

-(Adds Rosneft paying its bond in sixth paragraph.
-An earlier version of this story was corrected to say that about $150 billion foreign-currency bonds are outstanding in the third paragraph.)
+(Adds comments from IMF and Norilsk’s plans to pay debt.
+An earlier version of this story was corrected to say that about $150 billion in foreign-currency bonds are outstanding.)

 More stories like this are available on bloomberg.com